AnastasiaMegabit/FASTbot/README.md

 ## Design

-### Choices
+### Choice
 The main design choice we had to deal with in the beginning of our planning phase was the bot we wished to use.
 We initially planned on working on a raspberry pi rover.
 This is mainly because
 - we had inventoried all the materials we would need including the sensors, main frame, chassises and tires for the rover
 - we had begun assembling the body of the rover
 - we believed it would be suitable for the rough, unpredictable terrain we expected for a carrier bot,

-but later on, we decided to choose the turtlebot 2i, mainly because, it was already well integrated with ROS and rviz which in turn, would allow us to focus on the actual implementation of the algorithm for a carrier robot, refine it and then port the code to the custom hardware for a raspberry pi rover where we would inevitably have to work through many other challenges such as installing encoders to control the trajectory and velocity of the bot given the huge tires and create a custom URDF file for our rover in rviz.
+but later on, we decided to choose the turtlebot 2, mainly because unlike the rover it was well integrated with ROS and rviz and was fully functional.
+This would allow us to focus on the actual implementation of the algorithm for a carrier bot, run the algorithm several times and refine it and then port it to the custom hardware for the raspberry pi rover where we would inevitably have to work through many other challenges such as installing encoders to control the trajectory and velocity of the bot given the huge tires and create a custom URDF file for our rover in rviz.

 ### Challenges